 As an increasingly sophisticated community, Santa Fe’s dynamic culinary scene offers varied, globally inspired cuisines.
 Yet it also hosts plenty of affordable, down-to-earth dining spots.
 Our favorite dining memories favor the robust, hearty and colorful local flavors of the southwest: smoky spicy chile peppers (red and green), blue corn tortillas, black beans, white posole (hominy … Continue reading Santa Fe – EAT

 Santa Fe offers accommodations for all budgets, from bargain mom ‘n pop motels and chain hotels, to charming boutique hotels, B&Bs and luxurious resorts.
 Here’s a few we’ve enjoyed.
 On our recent visit, we stayed at the historic Hilton Santa Fe Historic Plaza hotel.
-Housed in a 300 year old (!!!) hacienda built by the … Continue reading Santa Fe – STAY
+Housed in a 300 year old (!!!) hacienda built by the … Continue reading Santa Fe – SLEEP

 Santa Fe Opera: For almost 30 years, our Couples Bucket List included attending the Santa Fe Opera.
 On our most recent visit, we finally made this dream come true – and it was every bit as spectacular as we hoped for.
 As an extra special bonus, our evening started with dining at the pre-show dinner … Continue reading Santa Fe – EXPERIENCE

 Santa Fe Municipal airport offers limited flights to many cities.
 The closest major airport with more frequent flights is in Albuquerque, about an hour south of Santa Fe.
 Rent a car and drive or take Rail Runner, an affordable commuter train service that operates between Albuquerque and Santa Fe (hours are limited!).
 Getting around the … Continue reading Santa Fe – GO